opendatacube/datacube-ows/docs/configuration.rst

 There is no separate section for WMTS as WMTS is implemented as a thin wrapper around the WMS implementation.

-The "layers" section contains a list of layer configurations.
+The `layers <cfg_layers.rst>`_ section contains a list of layer configurations.
 The configured layers define the layers (in WMS and WMTS) and coverages (in WCS) that the instance serves, and their behaviour.
+The layers section is always required.